jcarlos-prieto/niliBOX/resources/REFERENCE.md

 But by now, let's focus on the main files needed to build a driver.

-### collection.qrc
+### Resource collection
-This is a Qt Resource Collection file.
+The files `collection.qrc` are Qt Resource Collection files.
 The description of its syntax can be found [here](https://doc.qt.io/archives/qt-6.7/resources.html).
 It contains the location of each file that must be included in the resource file when it is compiled.

 A minimal example of a collection file for the server rersource is this:
 ```xml